Torpedo Advanced Light Shyena

-The Advanced Light Torpedo (TAL) Shyena (Sanskrit: श्येन, "Falcon or Hawk") is the first indigenous advanced lightweight anti-submarine torpedo of India, developed by the Naval Science and Technological Laboratory (NSTL) of the Defence Research and Development Organisation (DRDO) for the Indian Navy.
-The lightweight torpedo can be launched by ships, submarines, helicopters and Ilyushin Il-38, named after the divine hawk identified with Agni.
+The Torpedo Advanced Light (TAL) Shyena (Sanskrit: श्येन, "Falcon or Hawk") is the first indigenous advanced lightweight anti-submarine torpedo of India, developed by the Naval Science and Technological Laboratory (NSTL) of the Defence Research and Development Organisation (DRDO) for the Indian Navy.
+The lightweight torpedo can be launched by ships, helicopters and previously the now retired Ilyushin Il-38, named after the divine hawk identified with Agni.

+Torpedo Advanced Light Shyena also utilizes SMART missile as long range delivery platform.

 Introduction

-Shyena is a processor based torpedo which incorporates solid-state electronics, digital technology and has been equipped with an integrated Active/Passive sensor package for homing.
+Shyena is a processor based torpedo which incorporates solid-state electronics, digital technology and has been equipped with an integrated active/passive sensor package for homing.
 It is designed to be capable of being launched from both a helicopter or from a triple-tube launcher on surface vessels.
 Its key design feature are maneuverability and ability to transition from warm to cold medium to ensure a hunt and kill.
-The development period of the torpedo was quite long, starting in the 1990s, and was inducted into the Indian Navy on 3 March 2012, when the Defence Minister A.K.
+The development period of the torpedo was quite long, starting in the 1990s, and concluding with its induction into the Indian Navy on 3 March 2012.
+On that date, the Defence Minister A.K.
 Antony handed over the first consignment of TAL to the Navy in Hyderabad.

 Design and development

 Development of this missile was started by the Naval Science and Technological Laboratory (NSTL) in 1990s, under the Advanced Experimental Torpedo (TAE) program.
 It is an advanced capability torpedo and is heavily based on the Whitehead A244-S torpedo.
-NSTL had faced a difficult task of developing a torpedo which could sustain its efficiency, in particular the maneuverability and structural integrity while travelling from the air medium to water after being launched from air.
+NSTL had faced a difficult task of developing a torpedo which could sustain its efficiency, in particular the maneuverability and structural integrity while travelling from the air medium to water after being launched from the air.
 The computers perform their respective tasks, which are the successful launch of the torpedo, the homing of the target and its control and finally the recording of the data for analysis.

 Shyena is electrically propelled, and can target submarines with a speed of 33 knots with endurance of six minutes in both shallow and deep waters.
 It can operate at depths of a few hundred metres and has self-homing, i.e. it can home in on targets by passive/active homing and explode on impact.
 Once launched, it can perform pre-programmed search patterns for available targets.
 The torpedo weighs around 220 kg.

 Deployment

 By 1998, Shyena was ready for trials, and it was tested 24 times by the NSTL from 1998 to 2000.
 During trials, thrust was laid on monitoring of various factors through four computers fitted on board Shyena.
-User evaluation tests with designed and engineered models of the TAL took place in 2003–2005, following which the Navy was convinced of the system's capabilities, and the fact that 95 per cent of the components were indigenous except a few integrated circuits and sensors, and ordered 25 units, and is likely to order more.
+User evaluation tests with designed and engineered models of the TAL took place in 2003–2005.
+The tests convinced the Navy of the system's capabilities.
+Ninety-five per cent of the components were indigenous except a few integrated circuits and sensors.
+The Navy ordered 25 units, and was considered likely to order more.
 The TAL is currently being manufactured by Bharat Dynamics Limited at its Visakhapatnam unit.

-On 8 March 2021, Indian Navy successfully cleared its maiden flight trial with a parachute system from the Ilyushin Il-38 maritime aircraft.